 What is tethering and why does it strike fear into the hearts of men planning gynecomastia surgery?

 Tethering is a possible complication for some guys after male breast reduction.
-Our New York patients almost never have this problem, but it does occur with less experienced plastic surgeons.
+Our patients almost never have this problem, but it does occur with less experienced plastic surgeons.
 We answer questions about the condition in online forums often—from guys who wonder what to do about tethering and even from those who are worried about it before it happens!